ibanjb/VanillaES6/README.md

-Accordion exercise done with ES6-Webpack-JsonServer.
-Created a mockup file (mockup.html) to use as requeriments.
+Accordion exercise done with ES6-Webpack-JsonServer

 ## Requeriments
 You need to have install it, as global, the next libraries: